Zeutschler/duckdb-pong-in-sql/README.md

 ## What Is This?

-DuckPong is a playable Pong game where the entire game enginephysics, AI, collision detection, scoringis implemented as **a single SQL query** that runs every frame.
+DuckPong is a playable Pong game where the entire game engine/physics, AI, collision detection, scoring is implemented as **a single SQL query** that runs every frame.
 No Python game logic.
 Just SQL.

 ```sql
 -- Yes, this actually works!